coot/ghc-tags-plugin/README.md

 ## ghcid

-If you follows cabal configuration as above
+If you follow cabal configuration as above
 ```
 ghcid --comaand "cabal repl project"
 ```